 Students will be evaluated on their knowledge and their ability to critically think when applying knowledge.
 Learning assessments in each didactic course are to be utilized to inform the instructor of student progress and academic performance.
 Course syllabi provide detailed information regarding expectations of student behavior and academic performance.
 Courses will consist of formative and summative assessments to ensure a progression in learning occurs.
 Learning assessments will be graded using rubrics, assignment instructions, and other grading tools provided to students prior to completion.
 The cumulative grades from course learning assessments determine the course grade.
-Course grades will be reviewed by the course instructors and program director in the middle and end of each semester to identify students needing additional assistance.
+Course grades and faculty and preceptor evaluations of student work will be reviewed by the course instructors, student advisors, and/or program director in the middle and end of each semester to identify students needing additional assistance.
+This assistance will vary and could include direct support from the course instructor, referral to Thomas Jefferson University academic resources, and/or academic remediation for cases in which students are significantly struggling.